flashxio/knor/README.md

     systems
 2. An MPI-based implementation of the k||means algorithm.

-These implementaions are incarnations of algorithms [our publication](https://arxiv.org/abs/1606.08905).
+These implementations are incarnations of algorithms in [our publication](https://arxiv.org/abs/1606.08905).
 These implementations have the ability read from local disk, Amazon S3 and HDFS.

 ## System Requirements